elle-miller/multimodal_rl/README.md

 4. **wrappers**: Wrappers for observation stacking and Isaac Lab

 ## 📜 Credits
 The PPO implementation is a streamlined and modified version of [SKRL](https://github.com/Toni-SM/skrl).
-Full credits to toni-sm for the initial foundation.
-This local version has been refactored to accomodate the aforementioned changes.
+This version has been refactored to prioritise multimodal fusion, evaluation rigor, and transparency.

 ## 📚 Citation